thallium205/Bitcoin_Updater/README.md

 2) java -jar Bitcoin_Updater.jar jdbc:mysql://localhost:3306/Bitcoin, username, password, schema.txt, -b

 Usage examples:
-To build the blockchain from scratch.
+To recursively build the blockchain from scratch.
 If the block already exists in the database, it will skip it and continue.
 You can think of this option as a kind of consistency checker. java -jar Bitcoin_Updater.jar jdbc:mysql://localhost:3306/Bitcoin, username, password, -i

-To update the blockchain.
+To recursively update the blockchain.
 If the block already exists in the database, the program will terminate java -jar Bitcoin_Updater.jar jdbc:mysql://localhost:3306/Bitcoin, username, password, -c

 To update/build the historical market data.
 If the historical market data already exists, the program will terminate and go to the next market.